TTFH/TDLL/README.md

 script (number) – Script handle
 Return value
 list (table) – Indexed table with handles to all entities referenced by the script

-list = GetWheels()
-Arguments
-none
-Return value
-list (table) – Indexed table with handles to all wheel entities

-handle = GetWheelVehicle(wheel)
-Arguments
-wheel (number) – Wheel handle
-Return value
-handle (number) – Handle to the vehicle the wheel is part of

-list = GetVehicleWheels(vehicle)
-Arguments
-vehicle (number) – Vehicle handle
-Return value
-list (table) – Indexed table with handles to all wheels of the vehicle

-type = GetTriggerType(trigger)
-Arguments
-trigger (number) – Trigger handle
-Return value
-type (string) – Type of the trigger, can be box, sphere or polygon

-size = GetTriggerSize(trigger)
-Arguments
-trigger (number) – Trigger handle
-Return value
-size (number / table) – Vector with the size of the trigger if type is box, number if type is sphere or polygon

 list = GetTriggerVertices(trigger)
 Arguments